 The University’s Conservatorium of Music is located near the city centre, across from picturesque St David’s Park and in close proximity to vibrant Salamanca Place.

-The Tasmanian School of Art is housed in a striking refurbished warehouse on Hunter Street adjacent to historic Sullivan’s Cove, and includes studios and gallery space.
+The Tasmanian College of the Arts is housed in a striking refurbished warehouse on Hunter Street adjacent to historic Sullivan’s Cove, and includes studios and gallery space.

 Our newest facility in Hobart is the Medical Science Precinct containing the Medical Science 1 building opened in early 2010 and the Medical Science 2 building opened in 2013.
 Located in the heart of the CBD next to the Royal Hobart Hospital, the Medical Science Precinct houses the School of Medicine and the Menzies Research Institute.
 A satellite campus of the School of Nursing and Midwifery is located across the road at the Domain.